Adoption Process

 Part of our programming at AARCS includes finding our rescued animals loving, forever homes.
 We want to ensure that the animal you wish to adopt is well-suited for you, your family, your home, and your lifestyle.

 Many of our animals are located in foster homes in Calgary, Edmonton and surrounding areas.
 By placing animals in foster care we get to know the animals in a home environment and begin teaching them how to be a family pet.
 This includes house-training, walking on leash, crate training, and interacting with kids, other pets and people.
-Some of our cats are located in pet stores, and we also have adoptable cats and critters on-site at our Edmonton shelter.
+Some of our cats are located in pet stores.

 We ask that you apply only when you are ready to take home a new pet within one week.
 We do not hold animals.
 Please be prepared for your new pet with food, a bed, toys, and bowls, before you bring them home.